mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Ne: Who wants a rocket for their reward?
     Mi: Because if a spaceman gets to a rocket he can get home.
 But if he doesn't then the aliens get him.
     Ne: It's a very violent game.
-    Mi: What  ?
+    Mi: What?
     Ne: It's a very violent game.

+As background information on this pair, the mother's focus has been on creating graphics and has expressed prid in this her growing expertise in this area.

 The mother develops her proficiency of expressing GDP related concepts and language as this interaction develops.
 This may be to show her increased level of understanding and participation on overall process after being challenged by daughter "Do you even know what export means?".

 In any case this enables a more technical and critical discussion between them.
 "Who wants a rocket for their reward?"

 Here the daughter recognises the GDP of reward after used by her mother but questions the aesthetic choice and its appeal to game players.

 Ne appears reluctant to help at first and when she does she is mostly non-verbal and makes changes quickly in a way that her mother cannot then follow or replicate.

-#### Developing a language for the intangible - Evolving concepts of Game Challenge and Game Feel -
+#### Developing a language in informal feedback to direct modification of games

+**The concepts of game challenge and game feel evolved through informal feedback during playtesting and served to influence peers to modify their games to increase the enjoyment of peer players.**

 The discussion of game challenge, specifically comment about how 'hard' participant games were as the most common interaction during playtesting.
 The concept of difficulty for most of the participant's games was dependent on the interaction between the feel of the game controls and elements of game challenge associated with placement of hazards and moving enemies.
 The term _game feel_  has varied interpretation but is generally framed as the responsiveness and feeling of control over the main character during the core movement of the game.
 In this case, it effects the ability of players to move between platforms and avoid enemies.